One day Introduction to CBT

-Attendees will gain a greater understanding of the basic ideas and concepts of Cognitive Behavioural Therapy.
-Attendees can use this to help understand their client’s problems and to develop more focused, collaborative working partnerships and create lasting, meaningful change.
+By attending this short course, you will gain a greater understanding of the basic ideas and concepts of Cognitive Behavioural Therapy.
+We will also help you understand your client’s problems and to develop more focused, collaborative working partnerships and create lasting, meaningful change.

-- How to use CBT for Assessments of clients
+- Discover to use CBT for Assessments of clients

 Health and social care professionals who work with individual clients who wish to expand their knowledge and skill base.